North Caucasus Line: Geography

-Who were the Caucasus Cossacks?
+Caucasus Cossacks

 Cossacks lived all along the southern Russian frontier; most were of non-Russian ancestry.
 Originally runaway serfs and adventurers who went to the frontier to live a free life, they were gradually brought under government control by being hired as mercenaries.
-By the later period, the Cossack was basically a fighting farmer who supported himself but was available for a military call-up.
+By the later period, the Cossack was basically a fighting farmer who supported himself but was available for military service.
 Their usual duties were guarding villages against raiders, protecting convoys, especially along the Georgian Military Road, and serving as auxiliaries to the regular army.
 Cossack villages attracted locals who were slowly absorbed into the Cossack community.
-Georgians and Armenians moved to the north side of the mountains and some became Cossacks.
-In 1829 vagrants (brodyagi) were rounded up and made to work in Cossack villages for three years, after which they might become Cossacks.
-Although they normally had to be Orthodox, a number of Cossacks, including officers, were Muslim.
+Georgians and Armenians moved to the north side of the mountains, some of them becoming Cossacks.
+In 1829, vagrants (brodyagi) were rounded up and made to work in Cossack villages for three years, after which they might become Cossacks.
+Although they normally had to be Orthodox, a number of Cossacks, including military officers, were Muslim.
 They adopted the local dress and economic methods.
 Horses and weapons were often bought from the mountaineers.
 In 1828, Cossacks were forbidden to approach peasants working in the fields because they could not be distinguished from native raiders.
 Raiding between Cossacks and natives was common.
 The local people also raided each other, but reports of Cossacks raiding other Cossacks are few.
 When they were not raiding each other there was a good deal of economic and personal interaction.
-Especially in the early period there were many free Cossacks of whom the government knew little.
-In 1744 the Greben Cossacks had 450 men but could round up 1,500 more if they were paid.
+This was especially true in the early period, in which there were many free Cossacks, whom the government were unaware of.
+In 1744, the Greben Cossacks had 450 men but could round up 1,500 more if they recruited using financial incentives.
 Free Cossacks usually appear in the records as “criminal fugitive Cossacks” when they engaged in raiding or piracy.
 Before the Russian state began a serious attempt at conquest in the early 19th century, the Caucasus Cossacks were almost another local tribe.

 History

-c 1550-1711: Early Settlements
+c.
+1550–1711: Early Settlements

 Free Cossacks were living on the lower Terek by the first half of the 16th century.
 The usual dates are 1520 and 1563, but the matter is very obscure.
 To the west of the Terek Cossacks lived the Greben Cossacks.
-They were first formally distinguished in 1736.
-Before that date a distinction between Greben and Terek Cossacks is questionable.

-Few records are available from this period, most of which relate to raiding or warfare.
+They were formally distinguished in 1736.
+Before that date, a distinction between Greben and Terek Cossacks is questionable.
+Few records are available from this period, those which do exist pertain mostly to matters of warfare.